cltl/StoryTeller/README.md

 This will create a set of docker containers that will run the following system for you:
 ![diagram of the stack](https://cdn.rawgit.com/NLeSC-Storyteller/StoryTeller/master/doc/stack-diagram.svg "Stack diagram")

+Please allow the installation process some time.
+After installation is complete, the web frontends can be found at [localhost:9000](http://localhost:9000) for the query builder component, and at [localhost:9001](http://localhost:9001) for the visualization component

 ### Automated installation of this component only
 *Please Note that this will also install all necessary dependencies in the docker container*